harvard-lil/perma-extension/README.md

 ## Building and distributing the extension

-Note: to build for Mozilla Firefox, you must set the environment variable `TARGET="firefox"` when executing the following steps.
+Note: to build for Mozilla Firefox, you must set the environment variable `TARGET=firefox` when executing the following steps.

 **Step-by-step**:
 - On `develop`: